Before getting into AdSense Vs AdX, let’s understand the basics and Google’s monetization products for publishers.

 Not all publishers can get access to the Google AdX account.
 So, before getting started with Ad Exchange, you need to know if you’re eligible for it.

-Am I eligible to get Google’s Ad Exchange account?
+What is the Eligibility to get Google’s Ad Exchange Account?

 Traffic Requirement – To become a preferred AdX partner, a publisher must have tens of millions of monthly page views on the website.
 There’s no specific number here, but we’ve heard you need more than 10 million page views to give it a try.

 Content type – Also, the content present on the website shouldn’t be forbidden and promote illegal activities in any way.